codingwithmath/notes/README.md

-# my-notes
+# notes
-simple repo with my study notes.
+a repository with my study notes on some topics I'm interested in